-Executive Order 13639, Planning for Federal Sustainability in the Next Decade, establishes goals for federal agencies and focuses on greenhouse gas (GHG) reduction across the government.
+Executive Order (EO) 13639, Planning for Federal Sustainability in the Next Decade, establishes goals for federal agencies and focuses on greenhouse gas (GHG) reduction across the government.
 In addition to guidance, recommendations, and plans, which must be prepared by specific due dates, EO 13693 has set numerical targets for agencies.
 DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) pursuant to EO 13639.
 Each DOE facility is required to have a Site Sustainability Plan (SSP) in place detailing the strategy for achieving these long-term goals and due dates, and to provide an annual status.
 The requirements influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP.

 The Laboratory's Pollution Prevention (P2) Program is an essential element for the successful implementation of BNL's EMS.
 The P2 Program reflects the national and DOE pollution prevention goals and policies, and represents an ongoing effort to make pollution prevention and waste minimization an integral part of the Laboratory's operating philosophy.
-Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with BSA and into BNL's ESSH Policy.
+Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with Brookhaven Science Associates and into BNL's ESSH Policy.
 The overall goal of the P2 Program is to create a systems approach that integrates pollution prevention and waste minimization, resource conservation, recycling, and affirmative procurement into all planning and decision making.

 The implementation of pollution prevention opportunities, recycling programs, and conservation initiatives continues to reduce both waste volumes and management costs.
-In 2015, these efforts resulted in more than \$81.1 million in cost avoidance or savings and approximately 26.1 million pounds of materials being reduced, recycled, or reused annually.
-Two major pollution prevention projects in 2015 were major contributors to these high numbers and included the National Synchrotron Light Source (NSLS) Stabilization and Hazard Removal Project and the Utility Energy Services Contract (UESC) project.
+In 2016, these efforts resulted in more than \$1.6 million in cost avoidance or savings and approximately 7.9 million pounds of materials being reduced, recycled, or reused annually.
+In addition, seven new Pollution Prevention proposals were funded in 2016, investing approximately \$11,000.
+Anticipated annual savings from these projects are estimated at approximately \$18,000, for an average payback period of slightly less than one year.